How a Partnership Makes a Profit or a Loss

 A partnership is taxed differently from a corporation because, in a corporation, the profits are not distributed to the owners (shareholders) directly, but the owners may receive dividends.
 Usually, in a corporation, some of the profits are held (retained) by the business for growth.
 In a partnership, on the other hand, all profits are considered to be distributed to the owners, and the owners must pay income tax on those distributed earnings.

 Partner Taxes vs. LLC Owner Taxes

-Limited liability companies (LLC's) with more than one member work like, and are taxed like, partnerships, except that the owner titles are different and the documents are different.
+Limited liability companies (LLC's) with more than one member are taxed like and work like partnerships, except that owner titles are different, and the documents are different.
 LLC owners are called members.
 The members get together and create an operating agreement, which serves the same purpose as a partnership agreement.

 LLC members receive funds during the year in the same way as partners, and according to the terms of the operating agreement.
 At tax time, the multiple-member LLC files its taxes in exactly the same way as a partnership, using the same forms.

 An LLC with only one member is called a single-member LLC, and it is taxed like a sole proprietorship, on Schedule C of the owner's personal tax return.